wp-plugins/siteguard/readme.txt

 http://www.jp-secure.com/cont/products/siteguard_wp_plugin/faq_en.html

 == Changelog ==
+= 1.1.1 =
+* Fix bug that can not save "Login Alert" settings
-= 1.1.0 =
+* Add the "Login Alert" notification variables, IP Address, User-Agent and Referer = 1.1.0 =
 * Add the "Login Alert" feature
 * Add the function of inform the new Login page URL by e-mail